ICC4103-202210-WebTech/rails-react-demo/README.md

 In a production environment, the frontend should be served by a dedicated web server, such as nginx or Apache.

-Only the files in `frontend/public` are required in a production web server.
+With regard to the frontend, only the files in `frontend/public` are required in a production web server.

 ## Useful links